clongcurious1/adopt-a-shelter-pet-ver1/README.md

 **Summary** – The purpose of this program is to educate potential dog owners regarding the full scope of responsibilities associated with adopting a shelter pet.
 I wanted to share information re: why animals wind up at shelters.
 This visualization shows that the top two reasons are the owner’s economic instability, often resulting in (dumped) stray pets.

-**Method** – I selected an open data set from Kaggle.com that included intake and physical attribute data on shelter pets in Indianapolis.
-I removed animals other than dogs from the file, then sorted the remaining dogs by intake reason.
-I created a simple csv file with only two columns: # of Dogs, Intake Reason.
-Data is charted in a bar graph using matplotlib.
+**Method** – I selected an open data set from Kaggle.com that included intake and physical attribute data on shelter animals (dogs, cats, horses, snakes, hamsters...) in Indianapolis.
+I removed animals other than dogs from the file, then sorted remaining dogs by intake reason.
+I created a simple csv file with only those two columns: # of Dogs, Intake Reason.
+Data is visualized two ways: Pandas dataframe, bar chart.

-Additional data from the larger file will be read/written into the program separately to create a PET dictionary in Section III.
+Additional data from the larger Kaggle file will be read/written into the program separately to create a PET dictionary in Section III.

 **Special Instructions** – NONE.